Skip to main content

 Returns: Same as products_get_details - complete product information.

-Tool 3: products_search_with_filters
+Tool 3: products_get_filter_options

 Core parameters